jpita/jose-pita/README.md

   * Carry over - The money you didn’t spend from the previous date selected is shown as income on the next date’s balance
   * Budget mode - no matter how much income you add, the total amount to spend never increases above the monthly budget, except for the carry over
 * Filters - check that you can filter by account (cash, payment card, etc) or by day/week/month/year or chose one day in the calendar
-  * if you filter by day and you have data from different days, you can swipe the dashboard left or right to see the details of each day
+  * If you filter by day and you have data from different days, you can swipe the dashboard left or right to see the details of each day
 * Add expense - Check that you can add an expense by inputting an amount and choosing a category.
   * You can add an expense by using the “EXPENSE” button or tapping one of the categories in the dashboard
   * You can add categories when adding an expense.